 Where: First block of West and Calvert Streets, Annapolis

-Enjoy live entertainment and the works of 100 local and regional artists as you stroll along the first block of West Street (the Arts District) and Calvert Street next to Whitmore parking garage.
+Enjoy live entertainment and the works of 100 local and regional artists as you stroll along the first block of West Street and Calvert Street next to Whitmore parking garage.
 Local restaurants set up outside cafes that are perfect for people watching and an afternoon bite to eat.
 Free parking for the family-friendly event is available at the state parking garage on the corner of Calvert and Bladen Streets.
-Visit www.firstsundayarts.com for more information.
+You can find the schedule and more details HERE.

 Maryland Renaissance Festival